RohitKrish46/super-resolution-of-human-faces/README.md

 # Super-Resolution-of-Human-Faces
-In this project, we have ported the Fast Super-Resolution CNN (FSRCNN) model to the Atlas 200 DK and run it on the faces taken from the Face Detection model.
-One of the potential applications for this would be to deplo FSRCNN on a smartphone and inference an input image with faces to scale in size with minimal data loss.
+This project showcases the integration of the Fast Super-Resolution CNN (FSRCNN) model onto the Atlas 200 DK platform for real-time facial image enhancement.
+By leveraging Face Detection models, we achieve efficient image capturing and processing, with potential applications including deployment on smartphones for scalable image enhancement with minimal data loss.
+The FSRCNN model significantly boosts image quality, offering faster super-resolution compared to traditional methods, making it ideal for real-time applications.

 # Faster Super Resolution CNN
-Faster Super Resolution CNN is an evolved CNN from SRCNN.
-While SRCNN does a good job of bringing out scaled images, due to the operations such as Bicubic interpolation and the non-linear mapping of image features, it is not fast enough to be used in real-time.
-This resulted in an evaluation speed of 1.6 frames per second, which is not ideal for real-time conversion.
-The FSRCNN handles it with few changes to the original architecture and it was able to achieve 24 frames per second.
-The main modifications are the removal of bicubic interpolation and further, for a speed up, the number of features for non-linear mapping was drastically reduced by the shrinking phase and further expanded again to keep the performance fairly equivalent to the original architecture.
-Due to these small factors, a good amount of speed up was observed.
-This is why we will be using FSRCNN as our model for super-resolution.
+The Faster Super Resolution CNN, an advancement over SRCNN, addresses the limitations of its predecessor for real-time applications.
+While SRCNN effectively scales images, its reliance on operations like Bicubic interpolation and non-linear mapping hampers real-time performance, achieving only 1.6 frames per second.
+In contrast, FSRCNN achieves remarkable speed improvements, reaching 24 frames per second with minimal architectural changes.
+By eliminating Bicubic interpolation and optimizing the non-linear mapping phase, FSRCNN ensures efficient super-resolution without compromising performance, making it the preferred choice for real-time applications.

 # Model Conversion
-Da Vinci architecture is the format in which the model has to be used in the Ascend 310 chip.
-There are two ways to configure the generated model.
-We can use the MindStudio GUI or we can also make use of the OMG command-line interface which offers more flexible conversion whereas the GUI is restricted on many levels.
+The Da Vinci architecture is the required format for utilizing models on the Ascend 310 chip.
+Configuration of the generated model can be accomplished through either the MindStudio GUI or the OMG command-line interface.
+While the GUI provides a user-friendly interface, the CLI offers greater flexibility in model conversion, making it preferable for advanced users seeking more customization options.

 # Face Detection using Atlas 200 DK
-Atlas 200 AI Developer Kit is powered by Ascend 310 processor, helps AI application developers to deploy pre-trained models, and use the powerful processing capability of
-Ascend 310 processors to test real-time applications.
-The Atlas 200 DK uses its external camera as the input video data in real-time to detect faces in video images and display face detection results using a presenter server.
+The Atlas 200 AI Developer Kit harnesses the formidable processing power of the Ascend 310 processor, empowering AI developers to seamlessly deploy pre-trained models and conduct real-time testing of applications.
+With its integrated external camera, the Atlas 200 DK captures video data in real time, enabling precise face detection and seamless display of results through a presenter server interface.
 # Results
 This image is the output obtained from the Face Detection Model built on Atlas 200 DK:
  ![](Atlas200DK/FSRCNN-DK/out/final.png)